ddev/ddev/docs/developers/building-contributing.md

  make staticrequired
  ```

-The binaries are built into .gotmp/bin; although normal command-line `go build` or `go install` will work (and everything works fine with IDEs like Goland or vscode) the official build technique is via `make` which uses a completely consistent golang-build-container so that the build is identical no matter what machine or OS it might be built on.

 ## Testing

 Normal test invocation is just `make test`.
 Run a single test with an invocation like `go test -v -run TestDevAddSites ./pkg/...` or `make testpkg TESTARGS="-run TestDevAddSites"`.
+The easiest way to run tests is from inside the excellent golang IDE Goland.
+Just click the arrowhead to the left of the test name.

 To see which ddev commands the tests are executing, set the environment variable DDEV_DEBUG=true.

-Use GOTEST_SHORT=true to run just one CMS in each test.
+Use GOTEST_SHORT=true to run just one CMS in each test, or GOTEST_SHORT=<integer> to run exactly one project type from the list of project types in the [TestSites array](https://github.com/drud/ddev/blob/a4ab2827d8b6e706b2420700045d889a3a69f3f2/pkg/ddevapp/ddevapp_test.go#L43).
+For example, GOTEST_SHORT=5 will run many tests only against TYPO3.

 ## Docker container development